Fix the Git moments that break flow.

 What is a safety-first Git client?

-How guarded operations, explicit risk previews, restore points, and recovery paths make reset, rebase, checkout, and discard less dangerous.
+How guarded operations, explicit risk previews, restore points, and recovery paths make reset, rebase, and checkout less dangerous while discard stays explicit when no restore point will be created.

 A calm recovery workflow for hard resets, deleted branches, rebases, and commits that seem to have disappeared.